polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/coretime.md

 Regions can be managed in the following manner on the Coretime chain:

 - **Assigning Region**: Regions can be assigned to a task on the relay chain, such as a parachain/rollup using the [`assign`](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/pallet/dispatchables/fn.assign.html){target=_blank} dispatchable.

+!!!tip "Coretime Availability"
+    When Bulk Coretime is obtained, it is not immediately available for block production.
+It becomes available for producing blocks for a task in the next Coretime cycle.
+To view the status of the current or next Coretime cycle, go to the [Subscan Coretime Dashboard](https://coretime-polkadot.subscan.io/coretime_dashboard){target=_blank}.

 - **Transferring Regions**: Regions may be transferred on the Coretime chain, upon which the [`transfer`](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/pallet/dispatchables/fn.transfer.html){target=_blank} [dispatchable](../../glossary.md#dispatchable) in the Broker pallet would assign a new owner to that specific region.